What is Fringe Benefits Tax?

 Recording FBT in QuickBooks

-When FBT is enabled in GST settings, QuickBooks will create a FBT liabilities account, and include FBT in the lodgement flow for IAS (monthly) or BAS (quarterly) based on the reporting frequency selected.
+When FBT is enabled in GST settings, QuickBooks will include FBT in the lodgement flow for IAS (monthly) or BAS (quarterly) based on the reporting frequency selected.
+Once the BAS is lodged, an FBT Liabilities account will be created in the Chart of Accounts to track all FBT amounts.

 If you have Enabled BAS E-lodgement for QuickBooks, your FBT instalment will be pre-populated in the updated filing flow.